 The election speeches are done.
 The votes are in and counted.
 Your school captains, house captains, and other leaders have been chosen.
 They’re excited.
-So are they’re parents.
+So are their parents.

 They’re ready to be let loose on their fellow students.